-The Made in China Specials are a series of edited volumes dedicated to exploring specific facets of Chinese politics and society.
+The Made in China Specials are a series of volumes dedicated to exploring specific facets of Chinese politics and society.

-Afterlives of Chinese Communism includes essays from over 50 world-renowned scholars in the China field from different disciplines and continents.
+Afterlives of Chinese Communism includes essays from over 50 scholars in the China field from different disciplines and continents.
 It provides an indispensable guide for understanding how the intellectual legacies of the Mao era shape Chinese politics today.
 Each chapter discusses a concept or practice from the Mao era, what it meant in its historical context, and what has become of it since.
 The authors respond to the legacy of Maoism each in their own way, to consider what lessons Chinese communism offers today and whether there is a future for the egalitarian politics that communism once promised.

 Available with ANU Press and Verso Books.